giuliodondi/kOS-Shuttle_OPS1/README.md

 The script needs to know accurately the mass of orbiter + payload + ET + propellants for closed-loop guidance, without the mass of SRB or launch clamps.
 The script will measure everything automatically provided that the part tree is set up correctly in the VAB.

 Take care of the following things while building the Shuttle Stack in the VAB:
-- The root part must be one of the orbiter parts (the cabin is fine)
+- ~~The root part must be one of the orbiter parts (the cabin is fine)~~ IF you use my latest SpaceShuttleSystem version, there is a single Orbiter assembled part that I advise you use instead, this is your root part.
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)
 - The SRB decouplers must be attached to the External Tank, so that all SRB-related parts are children of the ET
 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter